On average, a pumpkin full of Halloween candy can have 69 times the recommended daily serving of sugar for kids! Learn more.

 - Provide Expectations: Talk to your child in advance so you can set expectations about how many pieces of candy will be eaten Halloween night (we recommend between three and five).
 Let your kids choose the ones they want to eat.
 When they are part of the process it's easier on everyone.

-- Plan Healthy Classroom Parties: Halloween parties at school are lots of fun but they easily become a sugar-fest filled with cupcakes, candies, sodas and juice, so help plan the party or provide input to the room moms.
+- Plan Healthy Parties: Halloween parties at school are lots of fun but they easily become a sugar-fest filled with cupcakes, candies, sodas and juice, so help plan the party or provide input to the room moms.